Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 5: Effective Instruction

-Strategy's Expected Result/Impact: Increase the number of students meeting or exceeding STAAR standards.
+Strategy's Expected Result/Impact: Increased number of students meeting or exceeding STAAR standards.

 TEA Priorities: